HTML Guides

 - Standards compliance: The WHATWG HTML living standard explicitly states that documents must be encoded in UTF-8.
 Using a legacy encoding makes your document non-conforming.

-- Internationalization: Legacy encodings like windows-1252 only support a limited set of Western European characters.
-If your content ever includes characters outside that range—emoji, CJK characters, Cyrillic, Arabic, or even certain punctuation—they won’t render correctly.
+windows-1252only support a limited set of Western European characters.
+If your content ever includes characters outside that range—emoji, CJK characters, Cyrillic, Arabic, or even certain punctuation—they won't render correctly. - Security: Mixed or ambiguous encodings can lead to security vulnerabilities, including certain types of cross-site scripting (XSS) attacks that exploit encoding mismatches.

 - Consistency: When the declared encoding doesn't match the actual file encoding, browsers may misinterpret characters, leading to garbled text that's difficult to debug.